the5teven/Hawk-and-Dove-1.0/README.md

 # Hawk-and-Dove-1.0
-This code runs a visual simulation of the Hawk-Dove Game (a famous model in the field of evolutionary game theory).
-There are some tweaks to the original model though to make this one more realistic.
-Game perimeters can be set by the user.
+This code simulates the Hawk-Dove Game, a renowned model in evolutionary game theory, visually.
+Some modifications to the original model have been made to enhance the realism of this simulation.
+The user has the ability to set the parameters of the game.

 <img src="Image/gif.gif" width="650" />